Constraint-Aware Flow Matching via Randomized Exploration

-The recent works that handle constrained generation are primarily reflection-based methods, such as the reflected diffusion model (RDM) \cite{loureflect, fishmanreflect} and reflected flow matching (RFM) \cite{reflectedfm} that provide solutions to enforce strict constraint satisfaction by designing paths such that $\Psi_t(x_0, x_1) \in \mathcal{C}\, \forall t \in [0,1]$.
+We compare several related works with our methods in Table~\ref{tb:relatedworks}.
+The recent works that handle constrained generation are primarily reflection-based methods, such as the reflected diffusion model (RDM) \citep{loureflect, fishmanreflect} and reflected flow matching (RFM) \citep{reflectedfm} that provide solutions to enforce strict constraint satisfaction by designing paths such that $\Psi_t(x_0, x_1) \in \mathcal{C}\, \forall t \in [0,1]$.
 However, designing such paths requires knowledge of the normal to $\partial \mathcal{C}$.
-MDM \cite{mirror} is another method to ensure that the generated samples satisfy the constraints.
+Mirror diffusion model (MDM) \citep{mirror} is another method to ensure that the generated samples satisfy the constraints.
 MDM constructs a bijective projection between the constraint set and an unconstrained domain.
 Learning is performed in the unconstrained domain, and samples are generated in the unconstrained domain before being mapped back to the constraint set via the inverse projection.
 However, such bijective projections in closed-form only exist for a subset of convex constraints.
-Neural approximate mirror maps (NAMM) \cite{feng2025neural} aims to approximate the bijective projection in MDM via neural networks and expands the application domain to non-convex constraint sets.
+Neural approximate mirror map (NAMM) \citep{feng2025neural} aims to approximate the bijective projection in MDM via neural networks and expands the application domain to non-convex constraint sets.
 Nevertheless, this requires careful construction to ensure invertibility, especially when the training samples are limited and the constraint set is complex.
+Projected diffusion model (PDM) \citep{Christopher2024ConstrainedSW} is an inference-time method for constraint-aware generation, i.e., it does not modify the training process of diffusion models, instead, it enforces constraints at inference time by projecting stochastic diffusion updates onto $\mathcal{C}$ at each step.
+This projection may alter the resulting sampled distribution.
 When a distance $d(\cdot,\mathcal{C})$ is available, one can utilize a simple adaptation of the FM, i.e., FM-DD, to penalize outliers.
 Although FM-RE is not able to ensure zero constraint violation as in reflection-based methods and MDM, it can achieve a much higher constraint satisfaction rate than basic generative models while still matching the distribution.
 Moreover, among the mentioned works, FM-RE is able to handle simple as well as complex constraints requiring only a constraint satisfaction oracle.